-The best option we can think of to really spice up your turkey eating this November would be to smoke it.
+The best option we can think of to really spice up your turkey eating this November and make a great main dish would be to smoke it.
 But how do you go about smoking your turkey?
 What should you use and what will you need?
 Fear not, as we're going to answer those questions right now.

-Which Wood Should You Use For Smoking Turkey?
+Which Wood Should You Use To Smoke Turkey?

 The wood you choose to use while smoking can depend heavily on personal taste as well as the kind of meat you choose to smoke with.
 There are many helpful guides online that break down what kind of flavor certain woods give to the meat they smoke, and you can also check our blog for an article on The Most Delicious Smoke Flavors.

-For turkey breast, woods like hickory and cherry are good, as are mesquite and peach.
+For best turkey breast meat, woods like hickory and cherry are good, as are mesquite and peach.
 Experiment to find out what you like.